 For their third paper, students are required to choose from a range of options.
 This could be either a language paper in a second primary Buddhist language, or a paper chosen from the list provided below.
 When an optional paper is shared with another degree, the regulations for the paper follow that of the home degree.

 Final year thesis.

-Apart from taught courses, students will also work on their thesis.
+Apart from taught courses, students will also work on their thesis on a topic agreed with the programme director.
+The maximum length is 20,000 words.

 Reading Chinese Buddhist texts